LOADING ...

 was a of million years old or older.
 So imagine

 dangerous.
-I talking about sitting under the
+I ain't talking about under the

 you.

-America, like Columbus or something, standing
+discover America, Columbus or something, standing

 or asleep.
 And you're for America and the